 EQT Corporation Congressional Trading

-According to U.S. congressional financial disclosures filed under the STOCK Act, members of Congress have reported 29 trades in EQT Corporation (NYSE: EQT) since 2014, across 7 members, worth an estimated $822.51K in disclosed volume (the midpoint of the dollar ranges members report, not exact amounts).
-20 buys against 9 sells, a modestly buy-led skew, with Democratic members responsible for 72% of the trades and Republican members 28%.
-The most recent disclosure shown was filed March 2026, and Gilbert Cisneros has filed the most EQT transactions among those shown, with 2.
-Other recent filers include Ro Khanna and Ritchie John Torres.
+According to U.S. congressional financial disclosures filed under the STOCK Act, members of Congress have reported 27 trades in EQT Corporation (NYSE: EQT) since 2012, across 9 members, worth an estimated $461.01K in disclosed volume (the midpoint of the dollar ranges members report, not exact amounts).
+19 buys against 8 sells, a modestly buy-led skew, with Democratic members responsible for 56% of the trades and Republican members 44%.
+The most recent disclosure shown was filed July 2026, and Michael T. McCaul has filed the most EQT transactions among those shown, with 6.
+Other recent filers include Rohit Khanna, Thomas H. Kean, and Gilbert Cisneros.
+One notable disclosed move was a purchase by Michael T. McCaul on March 31, 2026, down 21.5% since.
 These figures are drawn from public House and Senate periodic transaction reports and reflect what members were required to disclose, not the current market value of any position.
 For the full record, including the month-by-month buy and sell timeline, the party breakdown, top buyers and sellers, and every individual filing, see the EQT Corporation (EQT) stock overview and the complete trade table below.

 Data updated